wldmr/ink-tool/doc/ink-fmt.md

 ## Formatting Structure Elements (Knots, Stitches)

-Knots and stitches are flush left, along with all top level content inside it.
+Knots and stitches are set flush left, along with all top level content inside it.
+They are also set apart by a blank line.

 ```ink input
           = stitch_outside_knot